-Education and Workforce Development Object tive Lifelong learning is recognized as critical to empower ed people Strategy Tasks and Partners Benchmarks By 2021, students in the region will have increased opportunities for student to participate in workplace learning with a variety of industries.
-TasksDevelop an employer pipeline for studentinternship, apprenticeship, and summeremployment programsIncrease high school students' awareness ofapprenticeship programs through connectivity withcounselors, providing information/educationalmaterials, social mediaPartnersID Department of LaborSchool DistrictsHigher EducationCEDA Dream It Do It CouncilLocal ED Professionals Workplace learning opportunities such as student internship, apprenticeship, and summer employment programs increase by 20 percent in the region
+Education and Workforce Development Object tive Lifelong learning is recognized as critical to empower ed people Strategy Tasks and Partners Benchmarks By 2022, students in the region will have increased opportunities for students to participate in workplace learning with a variety of industries.
+Tasks Stakeholders will develop an employer pipeline for student internships, apprenticeships, and summer employment programs.
+CEDA will dedicate staffing to continue the Clearwater Basin Collaborative Youth Conservation Program that provides summer workplace learning opportunities in natural resource management.
+Stakeholders will increase high school students' awareness of apprenticeship programs through connectivity with counselors, providing information/educational materials, social media.
+Workplace learning opportunities such as student internship, apprenticeship, and summer employment programs increase by 20 percent in the region.